EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

     - New data product, evd::Metadata
     - To detect Assns without skipping unassociated products, do I put everything into a map and then loop over Assns<> to override?
 I could also do some Assns magic that Jon put in AssnsUtils.
     - Demonstration: Write a module that tags e.g. some LineSegments but not others.
 Point out that this could be done **in a Producer module** and that evd::Metadata products could be dropped for production from the FHICL file.
-  - text and a logo in the background to state things like run number and timestamp
-    - Run, subrun, event
-    - "EMPHATIC data/simulation"
-    - timestamp
   - Why doesn't this work on Safari?
 Is it some security setting?
 Should we disable the setting or change how the application works?
+  - Test on just data and just MC
 - Before next collaboration meeting:
   - Hand these off to someone else to test maintainability!
     - Include SSD Tracks and TrackSegments.
 Robert has these working now!
     - Include the ARICH.
 Draw boxes for the ARICH hits?
 Paste the 2D histogram on the front of the box as a texture?
   - How do we manage port numbers with many users on the same GPVM?
 Right now, they see each other's event displays!
-  - Test on just data and just MC
   - Run under valgrind
-- Before next run:
 - Later...
+  - "Light mode" background for creating slides
+  - Add points where MC particles scattered?
   - "Error" text on the screen when the Javascript gets stuck
   - Port this to a real web server running e.g. at Notre Dame?
     - That would be nice for outreach!